OsiriX-Foundation/karnak-documentation/content/userguide/monitoring.en.md

 An automatic cleaning occurs on the monitoring tables, if the limit is exceeded.

-The view display the most recent transfers and is ordered with most recent first.
+The view displays the most recent transfers and is ordered with most recent first.

-Filters allow to limit the results and makes it easier to find a transfer.
+Filters are available to easily browse or find a transfer.

 It is possible to export the list of transfers via the export functionality in csv format depending on the filters selected.

-By clicking on a transfer, it opens details of the information original and deidentified.
+By clicking on a transfer, its details are displayed containing the de-identified and original information.

 ### 1. Filters

 ![monitoring filters](/userguide/monitoring_filters.png)

-Filters allow to ease the search of transfers.
+Filters allow to easily search and browse transfers.
 It is possible to filter by:
 * Date/Time of transfers
-* Study UID (original or deidentified)
+* Study UID (original or de-identified)
-* Serie UID (original or deidentified)
+* Serie UID (original or de-identified)
-* Sop Instance UID (original or deidentified)
+* Sop Instance UID (original or de-identified)
 * Status of the transfer (not sent, sent, all)

 ### 2. Browsing

 ![monitoring browsing](/userguide/monitoring_browsing.png)

-It is possible to go throw the different pages of the list of transfers by using the navigation bar.
+It is possible to go through the different pages of the list of transfers by using the navigation bar.

 ### 3. Refresh